ac-i2i-engineering/MatPlus/README.md

 ## Documentation
 For detailed API documentation, visit our [documentation site](https://ac-i2i-engineering.github.io/MatPlus/).

+## Examples
+For detailed examples of MatPlus usage in jupyter notebooks, please refer to the [examples in our GitHub](https://github.com/ac-i2i-engineering/MatPlus/tree/main/examples)

 ## Contributing
 Contributions are welcome, whether it is building new plots, fixing bugs, or writing documentation.
 Here's how to get started: